Moving to France as an American

 Aside from being France’s capital, Paris is one of the leading cities in the world that’s rich in history, art, culture, and fashion.
 Since it’s also a popular tourist destination, you won’t have a problem getting by in English.
 However, speaking French will help you have a more immersive experience.

-Although the cost of living is high, Paris is ideal if you want to live in a lively city that’s relatively safe and walkable.
+Although the cost of living is high, Paris is ideal if you want to live in a lively, diverse city that’s relatively safe and walkable.
 There are plenty of expat communities for you to join too.

 While Paris has over 2 million residents, Marseille has just under 1 million inhabitants.
-As a port city located in the southern part of the country, Marseille is ideal for expats seeking an area that’s easy to get around and has lots of sunshine.
+As a port city located in the southern part of the country, Marseille is ideal for expats seeking an area that’s easy to get around and has lots of sunshine and access to the beach.

 While it’s not everyone’s cup of tea, part of Marseille’s charm is that it’s grittier and less polished than other cities in France.
 Another perk that attracts expats to living in Marseille is that it’s much more affordable than living in Paris.
 However, you’ll need to know French as English isn’t commonly spoken here.